 These type of substitutions will always work as long as you know what number the chord you play has.

-The rule is always to start the substitution on the third or fifth of the chord.
+The rule is always to start the substitution on the 3rd of the chord.

 It’s a tritone substitution, bear with me…